marco-tiloca-sics/draft-ietf-schc-8824-update/draft-ietf-schc-8824-update.md

 CoAP compression differs from IPv6 and UDP compression in the following aspects:

-* The CoAP message format is asymmetric, i.e., the headers are different for a request or a response.
+* The CoAP message format is asymmetric, i.e., the headers are different for a request and a response.

   For example, the Uri-Path Option can be used in a request, while it is not used in a response.
-A request might contain an Accept Option, and a response might include a Content-Format Option.
+A request might contain an Accept Option, while both a request and a response might include a Content-Format Option.
 In comparison, the IPv6 and UDP returning path swaps the value of some fields in the header.
 However, all the directions have the same fields (e.g., source and destination address fields).

   {{RFC8724}} defines the use of a DI in the Field Descriptor, which allows a single Rule to process a message header differently, depending on the direction.

 * Even when a field is "symmetric" (i.e., found in both directions), the values carried in each direction are different.
 The compression may use a "match-mapping" MO to limit the range of expected values in a particular direction and reduce the Compression Residue's size.
 Through the DI, a Field Descriptor in the Rules splits the possible field value into two parts, one for each direction.

   For instance, if a client sends only Confirmable (CON) requests {{RFC7252}}, the Type can be elided by compression, and the reply from the server may use one single bit to carry either the Acknowledgement (ACK) or Reset (RST) type.
 The field Code has the same behavior: the 0.0X code format value in a request and the Y.ZZ code format in a response.

 * In SCHC, the Rule defines the different header fields' length, so SCHC does not need to send it.
 In IPv6 and UDP headers, the fields have a fixed size, known by definition.

   On the other hand, some CoAP header fields have variable lengths, and the Rule description specifies it.
 For example, the size of the Token field may vary from 0 to 8 bytes, and the CoAP options rely on the Type-Length-Value encoding format to specify the size of the actual option value in bytes.

   When doing SCHC compression of a variable-length field, {{Section 7.4.2 of RFC8724}} makes it possible to define a function for the Field Length in the Field Descriptor, in order to determine the length before compression.
 If the Field Length is unknown, the Rule will set it as a variable, and SCHC will send the compressed field's length in the Compression Residue.

 * A field can appear several times in the CoAP headers.
-This is typically the case for elements of a URI (path or queries).
+This is typically the case for elements of a URI (i.e., path segments or query arguments).
 The SCHC specification {{RFC8724}} allows a FID to appear several times in the Rule and uses the Field Position (FP) to identify the correct instance, thereby removing the MO's ambiguity.

 * Field Lengths defined in CoAP can be too large when it comes to LPWAN traffic constraints.
 For instance, this is particularly true for the Message ID field and the Token field.
 SCHC uses different MOs to perform the compression (see {{Section 7.4 of RFC8724}}).
 In this case, SCHC can apply the Most Significant Bits (MSBs) MO to reduce the information carried on LPWANs.

 # Compression of CoAP Header Fields # {#sec-coap-fields-compression}

-This section discusses the SCHC compression of the CoAP header fields, building on what is specified in {{Section 7.1 of RFC8724}}.
+This section discusses the SCHC compression of the CoAP header fields (see {{Section 3 of RFC7252}}), building on what is specified in {{Section 7.1 of RFC8724}}.

 ## CoAP Version Field # {#ssec-coap-version-field}